The United Nations is turning to artificial intelligence in search for peace in war zones

 The data can also be adjusted so that there’s close to equal representation from varying factions.
 So far, civilian engagement has been high, the peacekeeping body says.

 For example, in Libya, where conversations lasted up to 90 minutes, roughly half of the people who signed on stayed and wrote responses until the end.
-More people likely continued watching but stopped responding, Masood said.
+More people probably continued watching but stopped responding, Masood said.

 The peace-building platform might crop up in future conflict resolution efforts in places like Sudan, Mali, Afghanistan and Iraq, the U.N. says.